Welcome to today's edition of the Rush 24-7 podcast.

 Go ahead and lend money.

-The problem is the banks can lend money to the government at zero percent, They can buy treasury bonds, they can lend money to the government because their pre interest rates are practically zero right now.
+They can lend money to the government because their interest rates are practically zero right now.

-The government guarantees a three percent return.
+The government guarantees a 3% return.

 That's precisely what's happening.

-So the banks I mean, these are smart people at the banks.
+So the banks, I mean, these are smart people at the banks.

 Their business is to show a profit, not show a loss.